hfahrudin/orkes/docs/source/getting_started/intro.rst

 Mission
 ~~~~~~~
 Orkes was built to close these gaps.
-By keeping abstractions low and making I/O and execution observation a first-class citizen, ensure that the intelligence of your agents isn't undermined by the "complex" networking layer.
+By keeping abstractions low and making I/O and execution observation a first-class citizen, Orkes ensures that your application's logic isn't undermined by the complexity of the underlying systems.

 Installation